FAIR-Unipd/dsc-mri-toolbox/README.md

 Matlab provides routines to load Nifti file however an alternative could be to use the NIfTI toolbox that can be downloaded [here](https://it.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).

 Below the example code to load the data and perform a DSC perfusion quantification.
-By default the code will produce CBV,CBF and MTT maps.
+By default the code will produce CBV, CBF and MTT maps.
 CBV will be also corrected for leackage if present.
-CBF by default will be computed by SVD,cSVD and oSVD and the correspondent MTT maps will be produced.
+CBF by default will be computed by SVD, cSVD and oSVD and the correspondent MTT maps will be produced.

 ```
 % load the dataset to be analyzed